If your organization uses Single Sign On, learn how to add Uberflip to the list of applications your SSO provider can control access to.

 Before you Begin

-- To set up SSO with Uberflip, you need to be the Primary User on your Uberflip account.
+- To set up SSO with Uberflip, you need to be logged in with the Primary User account on your Uberflip account.

 - You will also need to have your SSO IdP already set up and in place to use Uberflip with it.